-3.4 Hamony class:
+3.4 Lively class:

-- Permissible: medium-sized and larger filled and healthy knots, filled cracks and natural components of the wood structure such as heartwood, sapwood along one long side, natural colours and vivid structural differences.
-Not filled fine hairline cracks up to a width of approx. 0.4 mm, which are left in this way to preserve the natural appearance of the wood - Not permissible: insects - A reflection of pure nature.
-A quality that leaves the wood as it grew.
-Here, almost pure wood is in harmony with the natural texture to highlight the color and vibrancy of the structure.
-The effect will be supported by a reduction in the representation of sapwood
+- Permissible: medium-sized and larger filled and healthy knots, filled cracks and natural components of the wood structure such as heartwood and sapwood in a more vivid presence, along with natural colour variations and lively structural differences.
+Not filled fine hairline cracks up to a width of approx. 0.4 mm, which are left in this way to preserve the natural appearance of the wood - Not permissible: insects - A quality that leaves the wood as it grew, highlighting the authentic character of oak with all its growth traits and imperfections, while restricting excessively rustic elements